Jeep Wrangler SUV review

 Practicality & boot space

-Both the two-door and four-door Wrangler will be offered in the UK, making a big difference to the length of the vehicle, adding 55cm between its front and rear bumpers.
+Both the two-door and four-door Wrangler are offered in the UK, making a big difference to the length of the vehicle, adding 55cm between its front and rear bumpers.
 This means that for such a big vehicle, there’s less room than you might think inside - especially if you go for the two-door.
-There’s plenty of room for front passengers, though, with ample head and shoulder room in particular.
+There’s plenty of room for front passengers, with ample head and shoulder room in particular, but the large transmission tunnel makes the Wrangler feel narrower than you may expect.

 Hardcore fans may favour the two-door for its off-road prowess, but anyone used to a more conventional SUV might be surprised to learn it only has a 197-litre boot behind the rear seats - smaller than a Volkswagen up! city car.
 If you treat it more like a two-seater, things improve, because with the back seats flipped forward this increases to 587 litres.
 The Toyota Land Cruiser has a 640 litre boot with five seats in place.